The Global FlyFisher

 Light Curing Resins

-If you're still messing around with two-component epoxy, it's about time to lift your head and discover the new Light Curing Resins, LCR - the New Age Epoxy
+If you're still messing around with two-component epoxy, it's about time to lift your head from the vice and discover the new Light Curing Resins also known as LCR's or UV Resins.

 I think the technology - or the chemistry - comes from the dental world, where stuff like this is used to fix teeth.
 The idea of not having a prolonged working period, no "deadline", not having heat develop while curing as well as working with something that isn't inherently toxic probably appeals even more to dentists than it does to fly tyers.